Dorland's medical reference works

 Dorland's is the brand name of a family of medical reference works (including dictionaries, spellers and word books, and spell-check software) in various media spanning printed books, CD-ROMs, and online content.
-The flagship products are Dorland's Illustrated Medical Dictionary (currently in its 33rd edition) and Dorland's Pocket Medical Dictionary (currently in its 30th edition).
+The flagship products are Dorland's Illustrated Medical Dictionary (currently in its 33rd edition, published in 2019) and Dorland's Pocket Medical Dictionary (currently in its 30th edition).
 The principal dictionary was first published in 1890 as the American Illustrated Medical Dictionary, including 770 pages.
 The pocket edition, called the American Pocket Medical Dictionary, was first published in 1898, consisting of just over 500 pages.

 With the death of the editor William Alexander Newman Dorland, AM, MD in 1956, the dictionaries were retitled to incorporate his name, which was how they had generally come to be known.
 The illustrated dictionary had grown to 2144 pages for the 33rd edition.

 The dictionaries were historically published by Saunders.